reach-sh/reach-lang/docs/dev/src/tut/overview/index.md

 We specify Alice's and Bob's respective participant interact interfaces just as we would in Node.js.
 In the React program,
-we have the ability to leverage Bob's `{!reach} interact` functions as callbacks that can update the React state in order to display to, or harvest information from, the React user interface.
+we have the ability to leverage Bob's `{!rsh} interact` functions as callbacks that can update the React state in order to display to, or harvest information from, the React user interface.